aptech/docs/docs/CR-ldlsol.rst

 Purpose
 ----------------

-Computes the solution to a system of linear equations given a factorized matrix returned by the function ldlp and one or more right hand sides.
+Computes the solution to a system of linear equations given a factorized matrix returned by the function :func:`ldlp` and one or more right hand sides.

 Format
 ----------------